tum-ens/urbs/doc/theorydoc/buysell_prob.rst

 .. _theory-buysell:

-Trading with an external market
+Trading with an External Market
 ===============================
 In urbs it is possible to model the trade with an external market.
 For this two new commodity types, buy and sell commodities, are introduced.
 For each a time